Grief and Bereavement

 Incredibly helpful online grief course, very informativeEmma Wardropper

 Loss is a common human experience and major part of life – every one of us will face the loss of a loved one at some time in our lives.
-Grief can hit us in other ways too, such as when we lose someone through dementia, addiction or divorce, or when we lose something significant, like the ability to have our own children or our physical health.
+Grief and bereavement can hit us in other ways too – like when we lose someone through dementia, addiction or divorce, or lose something significant, like the ability to have our own children or our physical health.

 Véronique's compassion and own extensive experience of grief and supporting others really shines through

 In our Western culture death and dying have largely been taken into the realm of professionals, with many of us dying in hospital.
 Death is rarely a part of our conversations.
 Many don’t feel comfortable around the bereaved, they don’t know what to say or do for the best, or what to expect when faced with a bereaved person.
 This can make the experience of being bereaved very lonely, particularly as there are also many misunderstandings around grief, which can sometimes make matters worse.

 Véronique is passionate about dispelling these myths and giving people a clear roadmap to demystify what is a normal, healthy response to the death of a loved one – and identify when professional help might be needed.
 As well as her own personal experiences of grief, she has supported countless others over the years through her professional role as a Human Givens practitioner as well as on a personal level.

 This compassionate online course, which is illustrated with case histories and packed full of practical tips, will help you feel more confident when supporting grieving friends, patients, family or neighbours – and leave you better prepared for what to expect in your own times of grief.

 What will you learn

 - The common myths surrounding grief and bereavement – what’s true and what isn’t

 - How differing cultural, religious and belief-based views impact on how people grieve